Skip to main content

 The Magic Output simplifies the process of creating HMIs that display data defined by data sources, such as a PLC Connection.

 The element automatically adjusts to the type of data being linked.
-For instance, suppose a linked Data Variable from your PLC is a Boolean (Data Variable Type).
+For instance, suppose a linked Data Variable from your PLC is a Boolean.
 In that case, the Magic Output will adjust itself to a status indicator with an icon and a descriptive status label.

 Properties